SUnit

-SUnit is an automated testing framework written by Kent Beck in 1989; originally intended and often used for unit testing.
+SUnit is an automated testing framework written by Kent Beck in 1989.
+It was originally intended for unit testing, and often used for this purpose.
 It supports testing Smalltalk code via test code also written in Smalltalk.

-SUnit was adapted for Java as JUnit which was notably popular.
+SUnit was adapted for Java as JUnit which became notably popular.
 Subsequently, adaptations were created for many other languages; many also popular.

 Frameworks with similar design are labeled xUnit.